shward/palo/README.md

 - make bulk changes easier,
 - or just stop yelling at the screen during routine tasks.

-If you've ever found yourself thinking “why isn’t this a built-in feature?”—you’re in the right place.
+If you've ever found yourself thinking “why isn’t this a built-in feature?”, buddy you’re in the right place.

 ---